 The Lakota people are a language dialect of the greater Oceti Sakowin (or great Sioux tribe).

-Have you heard of the Sioux Indians of the Great American Plains?
+Have you heard of the Sioux Indians of the American plains?
 They are not actually Sioux, although the United States government recognizes them as such; that was the name given to them by French explorers.
-Instead, the people native to the United States plains are organized as the Oceti Sakowin (o-chet-e shak-o-ween), or seven council fires.
-Plains Indians organized themselves in seven divisions per a legend involving the big dipper and its seven stars.
+Instead, the first peoples of the North American (Turtle Island) plains are organized as the Oceti Sakowin (o-chet-e shak-o-ween), or seven council fires.
+The Oceti Sakowin organized themselves in seven divisions per a legend involving the big dipper and its seven stars.
 Of these seven divisions, 4 speak the Dakota language dialect, 2 speak the Nakota dialect, and just 1 speaks the Lakota dialect.
-However, branching off of the 1 Lakota-speaking division are seven additional tribal divisions, or oyatés, as shown below.
+However, branching off of the 1 Lakota-speaking division are seven additional tribal divisions, or Oyates, as shown below.

 Oceti Sakowin.png